Deafness: History

 The first known record of sign language in history comes from Plato's Cratylus, written in the fifth century BCE.
 In a dialogue on the "correctness of names", Socrates says, "Suppose that we had no voice or tongue, and wanted to communicate with one another, should we not, like the deaf and dumb, make signs with the hands and head and the rest of the body?"
-His belief that deaf people possessed an innate intelligence for language put him at odds with his student Aristotle, who said, "Those who are born deaf all become senseless and incapable of reason," and that "it is impossible to reason without the ability to hear".
+His belief that deaf people possessed an innate intelligence for language put him at odds with his student Aristotle, who said, "Those who are born deaf all become senseless and incapable of reason", and that "it is impossible to reason without the ability to hear".

 This pronouncement would reverberate through the ages and it was not until the 17th century when manual alphabets began to emerge, as did various treatises on deaf education, such as Reducción de las letras y arte para enseñar a hablar a los mudos ('Reduction of letters and art for teaching mute people to speak'), written by Juan Pablo Bonet in Madrid in 1620, and Didascalocophus, or, The deaf and dumb mans tutor, written by George Dalgarno in 1680.

 In 1760, French philanthropic educator Charles-Michel de l'Épée opened the world's first free school for the deaf.
-The school won approval for government funding in 1791 and became known as the "Institution Nationale des Sourds-Muets à Paris."
+The school won approval for government funding in 1791 and became known as the "Institution Nationale des Sourds-Muets à Paris".
 The school inspired the opening of what is today known as the American School for the Deaf, the oldest permanent school for the deaf in the United States, and indirectly, Gallaudet University, the world's first school for the advanced education of the deaf and hard of hearing, and to date, the only higher education institution in which all programs and services are specifically designed to accommodate deaf and hard of hearing students.

+Schooling

+Parents of deaf and hard-of-hearing children often encounter difficulties when choosing an educational setting for their child.
+They may consider the needs and abilities of the child, how the school can make accommodations for the child, and the school environment itself.
+Both the child and the parent may benefit from trial and error with different schools, to identify the best available environment.